How to Create a Bathroom Remodel Budget

 Don’t Let a Budget Suffocate Your Dream

-As long as you start with a plan, talk to professional contractors who know what they’re doing, and go into the process with an eye for what is and isn’t essential to your design, you should walk away with the bathroom of your dreams.
+If you start with a plan, talk to professional contractors who know what they’re doing, and go into the process with an eye for what is and isn’t essential to your design, you should walk away with the bathroom of your dreams.
 Remember that you can always opt for financing, and some DIY efforts and repurposed household items can save dollars in little places.
 Just remember to have fun with your remodel!

 My name is Julia Ritzenthaler, Founder and President of Unique Vanities, started in 2005.
 I started this business as an extension of our residential remodeling business, which focused on the design and build of custom cabinetry and architectural trim.
 I also worked as a financial advisor for 10 years at Ameriprise Financial, helping clients make sound money decisions, including budgeting for home improvement expenses.
 This expertise led me to start Unique Vanities, which offers a handpicked selection of high quality bathroom vanities, sinks, mirrors and more.
 You can find me most days sitting in Starbucks, my second office, or in my car driving my daughter across Dallas to gymnastics training.